 Meaning

 The message behind “The equality among all members of the League, which is provided in the statutes giving each state only one vote, cannot of course abolish the actual material inequality of the powers concerned.” revolves around life.
-It suggests that life unfolds in unexpected ways, making it relatable to many people's experiences.
+It suggests that every moment carries its own meaning, making it relatable to many people's experiences.

 Theme